zorrocai/conditional_batch_normalization/README.md

 # conditional_batch_normalization
 Conditional Batch Normalization Pytorch Implementation

-This is conditional batch normalization which was introduced in [1] and [2] and successfully applied for conditional image generation in [3].
+This is a conditional batch normalization which was introduced in [1] and [2] and successfully applied for conditional image generation in [3].

 [1]Dumoulin, Vincent, Jonathon Shlens, and Manjunath Kudlur.
 "A learned representation for artistic style."
 CoRR, abs/1610.07629 2.4 (2016): 5.